williewlchew/petrinet-interface-visualizer/README.md

 # Petrinet Interface Visualizer
-The Petrinet Interface Visualizer is a programs that allows users to draw and edit petri net models.
+The Petrinet Interface Visualizer is a program that allows users to draw and edit petri net models.
 The program was written in C++ and built with QT 5.11.

 # Vision